bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## host_and_port

-`host_and_port` specifies that the field value must be valid host/port pair—for example, "example.com:8080".The host can be one of:
+`host_and_port` specifies that the field value must be valid host/port pair — for example, "example.com:8080".The host can be one of:

-- An IPv4 address in dotted decimal format—for example, "192.168.5.21".
+- An IPv4 address in dotted decimal format — for example, "192.168.5.21".
-- An IPv6 address enclosed in square brackets—for example, "\[2001:0DB8:ABCD:0012::F1\]".
+- An IPv6 address enclosed in square brackets — for example, "\[2001:0DB8:ABCD:0012::F1\]".
-- A hostname—for example, "example.com".
+- A hostname — for example, "example.com".

 The port is separated by a colon.
 It must be non-empty, with a decimal number in the range of 0-65535, inclusive.@generated from field: bool host_and_port = 32;